 A child can be seriously injured or killed in a crash if the child restraint is not properly secured in the vehicle.
-Secure the child restraint properly in the vehicle using the vehicle's seat belt or LATCH system, following the instructions that came with that child restraint and the instructions in this manual.
+Secure the child restraint properly in the vehicle using the vehicle seat belt or LATCH system, following the instructions that came with that child restraint and the instructions in this manual.

 To help reduce the chance of injury, the child restraint must be secured in the vehicle.
 Child restraints must be secured in vehicle seats by lap belts or the lap belt portion of a lap-shoulder belt, or by the LATCH system.
-See Lower Anchors and Tethers for Children (LATCH System) \$\phi\$ 91 for more information.
+See Lower Anchors and Tethers for Children (LATCH System)

+67 for more information.
 Children can be endangered in a crash if the child restraint is not properly secured in the vehicle.

-When securing an add-on child restraint, refer to the instructions that come with the restraint which may be on the restraint itself or in a booklet, or both, and to this manual.
+When securing an add-on child restraint, refer to the following:

+- Instruction labels provided on the child restraint - 2.
+Instruction manual provided with the child restraint - 3.
+This vehicle owner's manual

 The child restraint instructions are important, so if they are not available, obtain a replacement copy from the manufacturer.